Misery Business

 Two weeks and we had caught on fire

-➔ "Had caught" uses the past perfect to indicate an action completed *before* another point in the past (presumably when the narrator realized their relationship was intense quickly).
+➔ Past perfect tense ('had caught') to indicate an action completed before another point in the past (presumably implied).

 -